Vibrator (sex toy): Vibrators in the LGBTQ+ community

-Sex toys such as vibrators are used in sexual activities among transgender and queer relationships.
+Sex toys such as vibrators are used in sexual activities among transgender and homosexual relationships.

 Recent studies show that a majority of men who personally identified themselves as gay or bisexual indicated that they have used at least one type of sex toy in sexual relationships as well as individually, with 49.6% of them having used a vibrator.
-In Canada, people who use sex toys are more likely to identify as bisexual, lesbian, or queer.
+In Canada, people who use sex toys are more likely to identify as bisexual, lesbian, or homosexual.
 They were also more likely to report participating in alternate sexual activities, like oral sex or anal sex—which are also common situations to use sex toys, such as vibrators.
-Furthermore, vibrator use was among American women is significantly connected to several facets of sexual function (such as arousal, pain, lubrication), suggesting more enjoyable sexual functions.
+Furthermore, vibrator use among American women is significantly connected to several facets of sexual function (such as arousal, pain, lubrication), suggesting more enjoyable sexual functions.
 Men in similar studies are also reported believing they have heightened their sexual experiences.

-Vibrators can also be used in the process of artificial insemination for queer or transgender couples attempting to start a biological family.
-Newly invented vibrators such as the POPDildo cater to queer, transgender, and disabled people, as well as those experiencing erectile dysfunction or serodiscordant couples who may need help conceiving.
+Vibrators can also be used in the process of artificial insemination for homosexual or transgender couples attempting to start a biological family.
+Newly invented vibrators such as the POPDildo cater to homosexual, transgender, and disabled people, as well as those experiencing erectile dysfunction or serodiscordant couples who may need help conceiving.

 Health risks

-Without proper cleaning, bacteria can live and grow on vibrators and other sex toys.
-This can cause the spread of STIs, most commonly vaginal and anal gonorrhea, bacterial vaginosis, and urinary tract infections.
-After each use sex toys must be cleaned using unscented soap and warm water.
-Today there are so many products that help keep vibrators clean like specialty soaps and portable UV sterilizing cases for cleaning on the go.
-When sharing toys it is especially important to keep them as sanitary as possible.
+After each use, sex toys must be cleaned using unscented soap and warm water.
+Many products help keep vibrators clean, like speciality soaps and portable UV sterilizing cases for cleaning on the go.
+When sharing toys, it is especially important to keep them as sanitary as possible.
 Condoms can be used as a precaution to cover toys when using them on partners to prevent spread of STIs and other infection.
-Physicians can offer advice on proper vibrator care and use, including sex counselors, OBGYNs, urologists, oncologists, and specialists in conditions leading to sexual disfunction.
+Physicians can offer advice on proper vibrator care and use, including sex counselors, OBGYNs, urologists, oncologists, and specialists in conditions leading to sexual dysfunction.